abhiram-k-2223/Dictionary-extension/README.md

 # Dictionary-extension
-this is a dictionary extension supported only for chrome.
+this is a dictionary extension supported for chrome.